wangyu-/udp2raw/doc/build_guide.md

 # udp2raw build guide

-the guide on how to build udp2raw to you own platform
+the guide on how to build udp2raw

+## Build udp2raw for a specific platform

-## linux platform which supports local compile
+### linux platform which supports local compile
 such as PC,raspberry pi

 ##### install git